What does weight loss mean to you?

 Weight loss & health were not easy for me

 Weight loss and health did not come easy to me – I have been overweight most of my life.
 As a kid, I always had a ‘belly’ and was never one of those skinny kids.
-I remember in grade 5 taking special lunches to school because I was wanting to lose weight.
+I remember in grade 5 taking special lunches to school that mum had organised for me because I was wanting to lose weight.
 Well, I’m not sure if it was something I actually wanted, or something my parents wanted for me – to not have problems growing up dealing with weight related issues.
 We all do what we know best, and for a lot of people, they turn to weight loss programs that organise all your meals for you – so this is what I had.
 I don’t remember an awful lot about these lunches, but I do remember feeling that I was somehow different, having to follow this ‘special diet’.
 I also remember lots of sandwiches – dry sandwiches… Why didn’t the other kids have problems like me?
 I didn’t really have the answers, and even now it is hard to describe, but on some level it is like you are broken and ‘need fixing’.
 When you are a kid, I don’t think you stop to really analyse this stuff, but it damages your confidence more than you realise growing up.
 And so the dieting began…

 Blood-type, Shakes & Low-Fat diets

-It’s Easy to Give-up and Think That You Will Never Lose the Excess Weight
+It’s Easy to Give-up and Settle

 Eczema, Sinus Infections & More…